 Interdependency is a normal, healthy, essential part of being human.
-This is not so for codependency.
+It is not so for codependency.
 In codependent relationships, the partners have difficulty finding a balance between being themselves and being in the relationship.
 Instead of finding the right balance, codependent people are at the extreme.
 Either they are subsumed into the relationship or assert their independence aggressively and destructively.

 But you cannot be both in a relationship and independent.
-The challenge is to be interdependent: recognizing that you need your partner and your partner needs you, but both of you also need to be individuals.
+The challenge is to be interdependent: recognizing that you need your partner and your partner needs you, but both also need to be individuals.

 Being part of the couple vs. being a separate person